-Vendor Attestation
+Annual Vendor Attestation

-In addition, any successful vendor must attest to the following:
+Any successful vendor must attest to the following in order to be approved to do work for VITL:

 - Vendor does not owe, is in good standing, or is in compliance with a plan for payment of any taxes due to the State of Vermont. - Vendor is not on the State's disbarment list. - Vendor (if an individual) does not owe, is in good standing, or is in compliance with a plan for payment of Child Support due to the State of Vermont.